crcx/retroforth/literate/RetroForth.md

 :sip  (nq-n)  push dup pop swap &call dip ;
 ~~~

-Apply each quote to a copy of x
+Apply each quote to a copy of x.

 ~~~
 :bi  (xqq-)  &sip dip call ;
 ~~~

-Apply q1 to x and q2 to y
+Apply q1 to x and q2 to y.

 ~~~
 :bi*  (xyqq-) &dip dip call ;
 ~~~

-Apply q to x and y
+Apply q to x and y.

 ~~~
 :bi@  (xyq-)  dup bi* ;
 ~~~

-Apply each quote to a copy of x
+Apply each quote to a copy of x.

 ~~~
 :tri  (xqqq-)  [ &sip dip sip ] dip call ;
 ~~~

-Apply q1 to x, q2 to y, and q3 to z
+Apply q1 to x, q2 to y, and q3 to z.

 ~~~
 :tri*  (xyzqqq-)  [ [ swap &dip dip ] dip dip ] dip call ;
 ~~~

-Apply q to x, y, and z
+Apply q to x, y, and z.

 ~~~
 :tri@ dup dup tri* ;
 ~~~

-## Flow
+### Combinators: Control

 Execute quote until quote returns a flag of 0.